 EASIER NETWORK MANAGEABILITY.
 Our products collect information that can be used to facilitate network management and planning from a central location.
 Leveraging our products' strategic location in the network, our solutions collect data that is crucial for traffic analysis and apply proprietary trend and analysis tools that synthesize this data so that network managers can forecast network requirements more accurately.
-In addition, we are in the process of developing solutions to automatically synchronize content across remote locations, thereby helping to ensure users access to the same content regardless of server location.
+In addition, we are in the process of developing solutions to provide automatic server content synchronization across remote locations, thereby helping to ensure users access to the same content regardless of server location.